 Getting IRS Help to Look Up Your EIN

-You can ask the IRS to search for your EIN by calling the Business and Speciality Tax Line at 800-829-4933.
+You can ask the IRS to search for your EIN by calling the Business and Specialty Tax Line at 800-829-4933.
 This department is open from 7 a.m. to 7 p.m. local time, Monday through Friday.

-The IRS will ask for your identification, and you must be able to prove your identity as a sole proprietor, a partner in a partnership, an LLC owner, or corporate officer.
+Only the “authorized person” for your business can obtain this information.
+The IRS will ask for your identification, and you must be able to prove your identity as a sole proprietor, a partner in a partnership, an LLC owner, or a corporate officer.

 Finding an EIN for Another Business

 Getting someone else’s EIN is a more challenging process.
 Many of the documents with an EIN on them are public documents (available for public information), but there's still an overall concern about privacy and business identity theft.